IuraCPersonal/popolo/README.md

 pip install -r requirements.txt
 ```

-3. To run the application, use the flask command or python -m flask:
+3. To run the application, use the `flask` command or `python -m flask`:

 ```sh
 flask run